kylecorry31/Trail-Sense/guides/en-US/guide_tool_paths.txt

 A key below the path map explains the colors.

-Set the default path styles in Settings > Navigation > 'Default path style' for the line style and Settings > Navigation > 'Default path color' for the line color.
+Set the default path styles in Settings > Paths > 'Default path style' for the line style and Settings > Navigation > 'Default path color' for the line color.

 ## Simplify a Path
 Paths can be simplified to reduce the number of points in the path.
 This can be useful to improve the performance of the path rendering and may improve the accuracy of the path by removing GPS errors.